Recently Viewed Topics

-This sets the default permissions the user gets assigned when added to a new group.
+This sets the default permissions the user has assigned when you add the user to a new group.

-If both Manage Objects and Manage Users is enabled, the user will have those permissions for all subsequent groups to which they are assigned.
+If both Manage Objects and Manage Users are enabled, the user has those permissions for all subsequent groups to which the user is assigned.

-If one or both are disabled, each subsequent group will be added by default with those permissions and the permissions may be modified on a group by group basis.
+If one or both are disabled, each subsequent new group has those permissions by default, and you may modify the permissions on a group by group basis.

-(Optional) Assigns a user to an asset list for which the user is responsible for.
-Assigning a user to an asset list makes it easier to determine who in a Group or Organization should be assigned tickets, notifications, and other tasks to resolve particular issues.
+(Optional) Assigns a user to an asset list for which the user is responsible.
+Assigning a user to an asset list makes it easier to determine who in a group or organization should be assigned tickets, notifications, and other tasks to resolve particular issues.
 Selecting an asset updates the User Responsibility Summary in the Vulnerability Analysis section.